firasm/dash_deployed_app/README.md

 # Dash Deployed App

-Deploying the Dash Class app as part of the dash tutorial v
+Deploying the Dash Class app as part of the dash tutorial.